ddnomad/dotfiles/.github/README.md

 [YADM](https://github.com/TheLocehiliosan/yadm) is used for dotfiles management.

 # Gotchas
-* In order to force nerd-fonts to display properly a specific fork of `rxvt-unicode` should be installed.
-Specifically: `rxvt-unicode-wcwidthcallback`
 * To prevent esoteric bs happening with i3vm tiles focusing when using `unclutter`, its fork should be installed `unclutter-xfixes-git`